NeuroTechX/ntx_slack_archive/_boston.md

  >Hey alex, I'll email you too.
 I won't be around Boston until mid-October, but I will be looking to get involved at that point :slightly_smiling_face:

+7/31/2017 8:05 PM

+ **alex** :

+ >Hey Channel, here is the link to the first talk of last week's Meetup in case anyone missed it: <https://www.youtube.com/watch?v=mn7YhnfzrO8>